 As a Catholic Academy, religious education and faith development are at the heart of our school curriculum developing the Catholicism and spirituality of our pupils.

 We intend to provide the children with a rich curriculum that is full of substantive and disciplinary knowledge.
-Our History curriculum is powerful, transferable and sequenced to enable the children to remember and make links to previous learning. -History
+Our History curriculum is powerful, transferable and sequenced to enable the children to remember and make links to previous learning.
+A high-quality History education will help pupils gain coherent knowledge of Britain and the wider world.

 History Intent